json-schema-org/community/CONTRIBUTING.md

 The fastest way to get involved and become active in the community is to join our Slack server at https://json-schema.org/slack.

-If you have suggestions on how to improve our community, please do check out our (Community Discussions)[https://github.com/json-schema-org/community/discussions], and start a new discussion.
+If you have suggestions on how to improve our community, please do check out our [Community Discussions](https://github.com/json-schema-org/community/discussions), and start a new discussion.

 # General